rgmorales/kubernetes-the-hard-way-on-lxd/docs/10-configuring-kubectl.md

 ## The Admin Kubernetes Configuration File

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+To support high availability the IP address assigned to the HAProxy fronting the Kubernetes API Servers will be used.

 Generate a kubeconfig file suitable for authenticating as the `admin` user: